Rayane1997/stage/readme.md

 registy.yml : configure the registry

-access_registry.yml : configure the acces to the registry using registry-hosts roles
+access_registry.yml : configure the acces to the registry